-Both Sides of The Veil is a planned immersive exhibition comprised of photographs and multi-channel video projections of India’s LGBTQ community.
+Both Sides of The Veil is an immersive exhibition-oriented project comprised of photographs and multi-channel video projections of India’s LGBTQ community.
 Through extensive interviews, still and video portraits and scenes of daily life in contemporary India, the installation explores the jarring effects created when social progress abruptly changes course.
-At its core, it explores the question:
+At its core, it addresses the question:

 WHAT HAPPENS WHEN A COUNTRY TAKES A HUGE AND UNEXPECTED STEP BACKWARDS?